project-sunbird/sunbird.org-docs/developer-docs/installation/sync_user.md

 ## Syncing User Data

-To sync user data from Cassandra to Elasticsearch:
+Use the following steps to sync user data from Cassandra to Elasticsearch:

 1. Extract the [archive file](https://github.com/project-sunbird/sunbird-utils/tree/master/cassandra-migration-etl/common/UserSyncBin.zip) that contains the script to sync the user's data.